April is Oral Cancer Awareness Month!

 Ready To Quit, But Not Sure Where To Start?

 If you’re feeling like you are ready to quit smoking, we’ve got some resources to offer.
-Below is a story from Marlene offering advice on how to quit, followed by advice from Nebraska Family Physician, Dr. Bobby.
+We want you to live the healthiest lifestyle possible.
+Below is a story from Marlene offering advice on how to quit.
+In addition, advice is offered from Nebraska Family Physician, Dr. Bobby.
 Below that, is a list of support groups that are nearby that may also be able to offer help.

 “I started smoking late in life at the age of 54 due to stress and anxiety.
 I used to hate cigarettes, so it’s very ironic.
 I am 57.
 I quit in the summer of 2016 cold turkey because it was affecting my lungs.
 Then after four months, I started, again.
 Now, I am having difficulties quitting.
 I really can’t afford this habit, and I know it is or it will affect my health.
 I have one cigarette left and three 14-mg nicotine patches.
 I will start there.
 My state also offers a quit line where I can talk to counselors for so many sessions for free.
 I am also going to join sites for people quitting smoking.
 Thanks!”

 Advice from Nebraska Physician, Dr. Bobby to Marlene:

 It may be hard to believe, but the majority of people who have successfully quit smoking have done so by quitting cold turkey.
-They decided that they would never take another cigarette and they followed through on that promise to themselves.
+They decided that they would never take another cigarette and followed through on that promise to themselves.

 Now it may seem odd that more people could quit this way than any other, especially since most physicians who have extensive knowledge in this area, advise that quitting cold turkey could be a very bad decision.
-But these statistics come straight from the American Cancer Society.
+But, these statistics come straight from the American Cancer Society.
 More than 80% of those who have successfully quit smoking did so by the cold turkey method.
 Now you can’t just decide to stop smoking and have no plan beyond that and expect to be successful.
-Many of those who have quit cold turkey, did so with a lot of support from other people.
+Equally important, many of those who have quit cold turkey, did so with a lot of support from other people.